For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/admin/map-tags-and-labels-to-cloudabililty-dimensions.htm

 Along with using Linked Accounts to keep a clear line between AWS resources, tags are a great way to allocate who owns which resources and the costs that are associated with them.
-Without using tags it can be very difficult to know who own's a particular resource and what it's purpose may be.
-Cloudability is a great tool for allocating these tagged items but can also be used to find things which aren't tagged or can't be tagged.
+Without using tags it can be very difficult to know who owns a particular resource and what it's purpose may be.
+Cloudability is a great tool for allocating these tagged items but can also be used to find things that aren't tagged or can't be tagged.

 Only actual resource usage can be tagged